 The Key Takeaways

-To ensure your child reaches their full potential, keep these five clinical essentials at the heart of your strategy:
+To ensure your child reaches their full potential, keep these six clinical essentials at the heart of your strategy:

-- Trends Matter More than Days: Don’t obsess over one quiet lunch.
-Watch the growth velocity over 6 months to ensure they stay on their natural curve.
+- Trends matter more than days: Do not worry about one skipped meal or quiet lunch.
+Focus on growth velocity over 3–6 months to ensure your child stays on their natural curve.

 The bottom line: Keep the “fuel tank” full, protect the sleep window, and stay in close communication with your pediatrician.
 Your child has the biological blueprint to thrive.